beckitrue/devpod-neovim/docs/index.md

 For example, this devpod is using a `go` image, but in my neovim configration files I load Python and Node LSPs.
 This results in a (non-fatal) error message when running neovim on this devpod.

+### Packages Installed

+These packages are installed as `features` using the `devcontainer.json` file:

+- neovim - using the Feature that uses the source code
+- stow - for managing dotfiles
+- fzf - fuzzy finder
+- ripgrep - faster than grep
+- starship - shell prompt
+- tmux - terminal multiplexer

+These binaries are installed by the `install.sh` script:

+- fd-find
+- bat
+- lazygit

+The `install.sh` script uses `stow` to create the symlinks from the dotfiles to the `.config` directory

 ## What I've Learned

 I can see the possiblity of running neovim as a container.
 Neovim is constantly evolving and requires a lot of updating and changing of plugins.
 Running it as a container would make it easier to make changes without breaking my local environment.
 And for someone who is a real developer, they might like having an IDE for each project that they work on.